Political offence exception: Political incidence test

 The political incidence test looks to whether the offence is "part of and incidental to a political struggle".
 Initially, it did not concern itself with the motives of the offender.
-English courts first developed this test in the 1891 case In re Castolini, in which Switzerland sought the extradition of a man from Bellinzona who had shot dead a government official during political unrest there.
+English courts first developed this test in the 1891 case In re Castioni, in which Switzerland sought the extradition of a man from Bellinzona who had shot dead a government official during political unrest there.
 The Extradition Act 1870 provided in general language for an exception to extradition for offences of a political character or offences for which extradition is sought to punish the offender for a political action, but the Act did not define those terms in detail.
 Judge George Denman formulated the two legs of the test for offences of a political character: first that the offence occurred during a political disturbance, and second that the offence was an overt act part of or incidental to the disturbance, and so ruled that Castolini could not be extradited.

 Later cases looked to the motives of the offender in an effort to determine whether the offences could fall under a more liberal definition of "political disturbance".
 In the 1954 case Ex parte Kolczynski, English courts first extended the political incidence test to events that were not part of political unrest: a revolt by seven Polish sailors who mutinied against their captain and took their ship to the United Kingdom.
 Judges James Cassels and Rayner Goddard interpreted "political disturbance" far more broadly than in Castolini, finding even in the absence of an uprising that the offenders' crimes had been committed as part of efforts to avoid prosecution for political crimes.
 The case has been described as "the farthest extension" of the political offence exception.
 In 1962, the next major case in this regard, Schtraks v Israel, Lord Radcliffe laid down the outer limits of what could constitute a "political disturbance" under the liberal Kolczynski definition, finding that it required that "the fugitive is at odds with the state that applies for his extradition on some issue connected with the political control or government of the country".
 The court found that while Schtraks' alleged offence of kidnapping his nephew to ensure that he had an Orthodox Jewish education was a matter of political controversy in Israel, he had done it purely for personal motivations without any intention of furthering political change, and so found that his offence was not of a political character.